LnrdHr/MyFirstReact/README.md

 React tutorial
 -------------------------------------------------------------
-Following official React tutorial - creating Tic-tac-toe game I added a few rules to this well know game.
+Following the official React tutorial - creating Tic-tac-toe game I added a few rules to this well known game.

 Rules of the Alterative Tic-tac-toe:
 -you can overwrite cells